alphanodes/additionals/docs/dashboards.rst

   You can configure the block content by selecting the *Issue Query* you want to display and choosing a number for *Maximum entries* to be displayed.
   Maximum number of such blocks per dashboard: **8**

-Long text
+Text
+  You can add individual text passages to your dashboard and use the wiki editor for structuring this text.
+If you want to work with macros, that include large amount of information (e.g. issue lists), use the *Text (asynchronous)* block instead, because it is cached asyncronous for 30 seconds due to performance reasons.
+  Maximum number of such blocks per dashboard: **8**

+Text (asynchronous)
+  This block is perfect if you want to implement macros into your text area.
 You can add individual text passages to your dashboard and use the wiki editor for structuring this text.
 Please note, that some macros are only usable in Wiki pages of a project, but not in issues or dashboard blocks.
 In that case no content will be displayed, but only the macro code.
   Maximum number of such blocks per dashboard: **8**

 Latest news